 - Port 465 – SSL/TLS port, also known as SMTPS

-Now let’s see what happens when you send an email.
+Continue reading this POP3 vs IMAP article to see what happens behind the scene when you send and receive an email.

 How Does Sending and Receiving Emails Work?

 An email message travels through at least two main SMTP servers that belong to the senders and the recipients.

 First, SMTP connects your client with your email provider’s server.
 Next, it checks the email header for relevant information about the sender and the recipient’s address.

 Once a destination is determined, the server will check the location of the domain associated with the address in the Domain Name System.

 For example, if you are trying to send a message to email@example.com, the server locates gmail.com and relays the message to that specific computer.